Brass Casting: Alloy Selection, Process Options, Defect Control, and B2B Manufacturing Decisions

 Pros:

-• Excellent for small, complex, high-precision parts
+• Suitable for small, detailed, high-precision parts

-• Consistent surface quality
+• Better surface quality than sand casting

 Cons: